datastax/csharp-driver/doc/features/column-encryption/README.md

 Support for client-side encryption of data was added in version 3.20.0 of the C# driver.
 When using this feature data will be encrypted on-the-fly according to a provided implementation of `IColumnEncryptionPolicy`.
 This policy is also used to decrypt data in returned rows.
 If a prepared statement is used, this decryption is transparent to the user; retrieved data will be decrypted and converted into the original type according to definitions in the encryption policy.
 Support for simple (i.e. non-prepared) statements is also available, although in this case values must be wrapped using the `EncryptedValue` type.

-Client-side encryption and decryption should work against all versions of Cassandra, and Astra.
+Client-side encryption and decryption should work against all versions of Cassandra.
 It does not utilize any server-side functionality to do its work.

 ## Configuration